 Saturday, March 27 @ 11 am to 1 pm ET

-Join a panel of teens who stutter from around the world as they reflect on the question “What it’s like for you to stutter in (country)”?
-The teen reflections will be followed by Q&A and discussion.
-Come and share your own experiences as we learn more about the experience of stuttering around the world.
-Register for free!
+A panel of young people who stutter from around the world – Brazil, Britain, China, India, Italy/USA, New Zealand, and South Africa – reflected on the question “What is it like for you to stutter in (country)”?
+The reflections were followed by Q&A and discussion.
+Learn more about the experience of stuttering around the world!

 FRIENDS Winter Convention

 January 30 & 31, 2021